skalenetwork/filestorage/README.md

         view
         returns (ContentInfo[])
 ```
-List information about content of the directory
+List information about content of the specific directory.